idboussadel/sprint-6-drupal/README.md

 <img width="997" alt="image" src="https://github.com/user-attachments/assets/ec49d4b7-1aad-4dcb-80ca-5310a570833a" />

 Here is the result of the split :

 <img width="370" alt="image" src="https://github.com/user-attachments/assets/cadd84d7-5448-4731-b440-bd36edfd9a27" />

-Oou can import it using the UI:
+You can import it using the UI:

 <img width="1440" alt="image" src="https://github.com/user-attachments/assets/2b70285b-5413-4071-9525-ce3a29b4f88e" />